lsst-dm/dmtn-230/index.rst

 URLs
 ====

-For DP0.2, there are the following HiPS data sets:

-For each of the filter bands:

-#. band_u
-#. band_g
-#. band_r
-#. band_i
-#. band_z
-#. band_y

-And two mixed color datasets mixing the filter bands:

-#. color_gri
-#. color_riz

-To access these HiPS datasets, append the name of the dataset to ``/api/hips/images`` at the domain of the Science Platform deployment, ``https://data.lsst.cloud``.
-We may, over the course of DP0.2, add additonal datasets under the same URL.
+Initially, we only served data sets from one data release (DP0.2).
+These data sets were served at ``/api/hips/images`` at the domain of the Science Platform deployment, ``https://data.lsst.cloud``.
+To support more than one data release, there is a new endpoint ``/api/hips/v2/<release>/images``.
+To keep backwards compatibility, ``/api/hips/images`` still serves data sets from DP0.2.
+Consumers of that endpoint should be updated to use the v2 endpoint and explicitly specify a data release.

 The ``/images`` path component is in anticipation of possibly adding HiPS data sets of non-image survey data (such as catalogs) in the future.